logic-gu/logic-gu.github.io/events/_posts/2025-09-24-cyclothon.md

 University of Gothenburg, address Renströmsgatan 6, Gothenburg.
 It is adjacent to the Korsvägen transport hub and within walking distance from the city centre.

+## Registration

+Attendence is free but registration is required.
+This page will be updated in due course with information.

 ## Schedule

 Morning of Wednesday, 24 September until afternoon of Friday, 26 September 2025.

+## Organisors

+The event is organised by the research project [Taming Jörmungandr: The Logical Foundations of Circularity](https://www.gu.se/forskning/taming-jormungandr-the-logical-foundations-of-circularity) supported by the [Knut and Alice Wallenberg Foundation](https://kaw.wallenberg.org):

+- Graham E Leigh
+- Bahareh Afshari
+- Ivan Di Liberti
+- Gianluca Curzi
+- Dominik Wehr
+- Giacomo Barlucchi

+In case of questions, contact [Graham Leigh](mailto:graham.leigh@gu.se)